jarusll/the-logs/index.md

 I feel like I have familiarized myself with emacs well to move around quick enough.
 Next plan would be to setting custom keybinds.

+Emacs has a diary.
+I looked into it.
+My current setup works for now given that I push from my phone as well.

 # 2022-03-30

 ### Plan for today